justinbeetle/pyDragonWarrior/README.md

 Note: Gamepad support has only been tested with an XBox One controller.

+## Features

+* Fully playable game
+  * Unlike Dragon Warrior, weapons and armor must be manually equipped and multiple pieces can be owned
+  * Unlike Dragon Warrior, stairs are automatically traversed
+  * Cursed items have no implemented behavior
+* Overworld encounter backgrounds are selected based on nearby terrain
+* Provides both a classic and math (default) combat mode, where the math mode is hardcoded to reinforce the learning of my fourth grader
+* Game content is (mostly) configurable, providing a game engine capable of being repurposed to tell alternate stories

 ## Credits

 ### Source Material

-#### Dragon Warrior
+#### The original Dragon Warrior

-Any [Dragon Warrior](https://en.wikipedia.org/wiki/Dragon_Quest_(video_game)) inspired project or remake is indebted to the creators of Dragon Warrior.
+Any [Dragon Warrior](https://en.wikipedia.org/wiki/Dragon_Quest_(video_game)) inspired project or clone is indebted to the creators of Dragon Warrior.
 The 8-bit chip tunes from Dragon Warrior I especially enjoy, much to the chagrin of my family!

 * Developer: Chunsoft